vrugtehagel/yozo.ooo/src/docs/components/meta/hook/index.md

 While it is possible to include the `attributeChanged()`{js} lifecycle callback through `<meta hook="attributeChanged">`{yz}, this is not generally necessary since it is equivalent to `when($.$attributes).change()`{js}, and the latter provides additional granularity for each attribute through e.g. `when($.$attributes.$foo).changes()`{js}.
 See [`<meta attribute>`](/docs/components/meta/attribute/) for more information.

+Hooks defined with an unhook retroactively call their callback if the `hook`{js} itself was called but the `unhook`{attr} was not yet.
+In the case of `connected()`{js}, when calling `connected()`{js} while the element is already connected to the DOM, the callback runs immediately.
+On the other hand, when defining a hook without an unhook, this does not happen; the hook only fires for future calls of the hook in question, regardless of whether or not it has fired before.

 ## See also

 - [`connected()`](/docs/components/connected/)